openego/eGo/ego/examples/tutorials/README.md

 For using this Notebook you need an oedb access or a database dump of the input data. <br>
 <h4 style="color:black;">Note:</h4>
 The installation is only tested on Ubuntu 16.4. and Windows 10 with [Anaconda](https://www.anaconda.com/download/)

-## Import eTraGo packages

-We are importing the [main function](https://github.com/openego/eTraGo/blob/dev/etrago/appl.py) of eTraGo and its database and plotting functions.